top of page

 Martha's parents, Peter and Susan Froese, raised twelve children on this farm.
 Many people know the location by the ice rink which used to grace the front yard every winter for thirty-five years in a row.
 They had a dairy, and later a mixed farm, selling eggs, cream, and cottage cheese as a sideline.
 They were humble, hard working, and hospitable people.
-We honour their memory through this store, and carrying on the family farm.
+We honour their memory by carrying on the family farm.

 We started Farmyard Market in 2015 as our first business venture separate from the dairy.
-Martha started making perogies and pies and sold them out of the barn at first, as well as eggs and veggies.
-Soon after we built the store and started adding to it.
+Martha started making perogies and pies which we sold out of the milkhouse attached to the barn, as well as beef, pork, eggs and veggies.
+Soon after, we built the store and started adding to it.

-Our daughter, Ellen Froese, is a musician, so the three of us came up with Perogyfest Music Festival.
-It took place for the second time this past summer, with over 200 people in attendance, and featured 7 bands and artists.
+Perogyfest Music Festival took place for the second time in 2019, with over 200 people in attendance, and featured 7 bands and artists.

 The Sunnyside Creamery idea came as a result of many store customers asking for milk and milk products.
-It is illegal to sell raw milk so we wanted to do the next best thing.
-It has been open for business since April 2019.
-Bring your containers for fresh milk on tap, or purchase old-fashioned milk and cream bottles here!
-We now carry a small but growing variety of other cheese and other dairy products.
+It is illegal to sell raw milk so we wanted to do the next best thing, offer pasteurized milk from our pastured cows!
+The milk dispenser has been open to the public since April 2019.
+Bring your containers for fresh milk on tap, or purchase old-fashioned milk and cream bottles from our store, where we carry a variety of other dairy products as well.

 Some thoughts about how we raise our animals: